While the concept of Americans’ incomes can be defined in a number of ways, many prominent measures continue to show disconcerting trends.

 The Employment Cost Index (ECI) is a quarterly measure of the change in the price of labor, defined as compensation per employee hour worked.
 Closely watched by many economists, the ECI is an indicator of cost pressures within companies that could lead to price inflation for finished goods and services.
 The index measures changes in the cost of compensation not only for wages and salaries, but also for an extensive list of benefits.
 As a fixed-weight, or Laspeyres, index, the ECI controls for changes occurring over time in the industrial-occupational composition of employment.

-The employment-cost index, a broad measure of workers’ wages and benefits, climbed a seasonally adjusted 0.2% in the second quarter from the first quarter, the Labor Department said Friday.
-That marked the smallest quarterly gain since record keeping began in 1982.
-Economists surveyed by The Wall Street Journal expected a 0.6% increase.
+The employment-cost index, a broad measure of workers’ wages and benefits, grew a seasonally adjusted 0.6% during the second quarter of 2016, the Labor Department said Friday.
+Economists surveyed by The Wall Street Journal had forecast the 0.6% rise.

-Below are three charts, updated on July 31, 2015 that depict various aspects of the ECI.
+Below are three charts, updated on July 29, 2016 that depict various aspects of the ECI, which is seasonally adjusted (SA):

-US.
-Bureau of Labor Statistics, Employment Cost Index: Total compensation: All Civilian[ECIALLCIV], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/ECIALLCIV/, August 2, 2015.
+source: US.
+Bureau of Labor Statistics, Employment Cost Index: Total compensation: All Civilian[ECIALLCIV], retrieved from FRED, Federal Reserve Bank of St. Louis, accessed July 29, 2016:

 The Special Note summarizes my overall thoughts about our economic situation